Daniel Bard: 2011

 Bard set the club record with 25 consecutive scoreless appearances, running from May 27 to July 31.
 The previous record was held by Ugueth Urbina.

 Bard's season, like that of his team, came to a crushing end.
-After dazzling for most of 2011, Bard had a terrible last month of the year: He finished September 0–4 with a 10.64 ERA, issuing more walks (nine) than he had in the previous three months combined (eight).
+After dazzling for most of 2011, Bard had a terrible last month of the year: he finished September 0–4 with a 10.64 ERA, issuing more walks (nine) than he had in the previous three months combined (eight).
 Based on win probability added, the player most responsible for Boston's collapse was Bard.

 2012

 The Red Sox made Bard a starting pitcher for 2012.
 He started the season 5–6 with a 5.24 ERA, striking out 34 while walking 37 and hitting eight batters.
-On June 5, 2012, Bard was optioned to AAA Pawtucket.
+On June 5, 2012, Bard was optioned to Triple-A Pawtucket.
 In his last start prior to his demotion, he lasted 1.2 innings against the Toronto Blue Jays, giving up five runs, six walks, and hitting two batters.
-Bard continued to struggle in AAA, surrendering 15 walks and posting a 7.08 ERA in 20 1/3 innings through the end of July.
+Bard continued to struggle in Triple-A, surrendering 15 walks and posting a 7.08 ERA in 20 1/3 innings through the end of July.

 Bard was recalled on August 30 when Zach Stewart was optioned out.